onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Removed**

-* Drop support for older PHP version.
+* Drop support for older PHP versions.
 The minimum version is now PHP 7.2.

 **Fixed**